Fates-List-Archive/infra-history/modules/infra/dragon/README.md

 Use `dragon --help` for more information on how to use Dragon

 Creating a backup dragon ipc instance using --ipc-only is highly recommended when killing dragon for extended time periods

+**When contributing, always increment version constant in common/env.go**